Proto:Sonic the Hedgehog (Genesis)

 - The screen doesn't fade to white when entering or exiting the Special Stage.

-- Attempting to go further down into the garbage data will cause the graphics to deform and the collision becomes glitchy to the point where you can't go further down.
+- Attempting to go further down into the garbage data will cause the graphics to deform and the collision to become glitchy to the point where you can't go further down.

 The prototype lacks a bespoke ROM header and instead contains boilerplate information, such as a date stamp of 1989.JAN, implying that this build was somehow compiled before development had even begun.
 A reasonable estimation, based on visual cross-checking against UK prerelease coverage of Sonic, places this prototype around March 1991.